-Jacqueline N. Guajardo, M.A., Ph.D.Assistant Professor, Family Medicine
+Jacqueline N. Guajardo, M.A., Ph.D.Assistant Professor of Family Medicine

 Director of Behavioral Health, Family Medicine Center at Asylum Hill